Webinars & e-learning courses Basic All webinars

 Rimini Quinn

-Dr Rimini Quinn, BSVs (hons) MANZCVS (Veterinary Behaviour)
+DVM, BSVs (hons), MANZCVS (Veterinary Behaviour)

 Rimini Graduated from the University of Queensland, Australia in 1995 and has worked in Adelaide then throughout southeast Queensland in small animal Veterinary practice with stints of animal refuge work.
 Fueled by her own problem animal and long-term interests she gained Membership with the ANZCVS in Veterinary Behaviour in 2016 and now runs Kind Animal Behaviour Services on the Sunshine Coast.
 She is a Fear Free Certified Practitioner and enjoys educating and being educated by clients, colleagues, and her patients.
 Rimini is Guardian to 3 cats, 2 rats, 2 bantams, 4 ducks and a very special Papillon.